Craft Shows, Art Festivals, & Bazaars — What’s the Difference?

 These will have lower entrance fees — they’re typically between $20 and $60 per site.
 The organizers often have few rules and allow nearly any handcrafted item into the event.

 Events like these can be great for crafters and artists at nearly any skill level.
-Sales are likely to be focused mostly on your lower price points.
+Sales are likely to be focused mostly on your lower price points, but your higher end pieces may move.

 And depending on the budget for the event, there may be little advertising outside the organization itself.
 Many groups use craft shows of this size to boost traffic for their own fundraising efforts.